-- i.
-Track performance and communicate results to P4W and other stakeholders. - ii.
-Utilize data to continuously monitor operations and inform and improve your program. - iii.
-Conduct self-monitoring of contract performance and ensure continuous improvement. - iv.
-Regularly and clearly communicate status of required standards and goals, including related key performance indicators, to P4W and other stakeholders. - n.
-Site administration and operations: If your proposal is successful, you will be responsible for site administration, operations, and service delivery at the EARN and Work Ready center(s) approved by P4W.
-P4W does not currently maintain site control or ownership of EARN and Work Ready centers.
-Describe how you will accomplish the items below and describe any other components vital to the success of your proposed model: - i.
-Establish and maintain a safe, secure, and professional environment in the center(s). - ii.
-Ensure convenient access to the center(s) for clients. - iii.
-Arrange space in the center(s) conducive to effective delivery of services. - iv.
-Maintain policies and procedures governing security, service delivery, and use of space. - v.
-Establish and maintain a plan to address all operational and programmatic considerations related to COVID-19 or other outbreaks and emergencies. - Administration: Describe how you will utilize the administrative capacity of your agency to carry-out the work described in this RFP.
+- p.
+Administration: Describe how you will utilize the administrative capacity of your agency to carry-out the work described in this RFP.
 Be sure to address how you will use fiscal and technical competence, financial and administrative resources, and information systems to support the proposed program model.
-The selected applicant(s) must also meet the administrative requirements described in Appendix E. - p.
-Transition plan (if applicable): Should the outcome of this RFP result in a change of contracted agencies currently providing services for the EARN and Work Ready programs, P4W reserves the right to negotiate a transition period during which incoming and outgoing EARN and Work Ready providers work concurrently to ensure a smooth transition and minimize disruptions to clients and employers.
-If you are not currently providing contracted services for the Allegheny County EARN and Work Ready Program, describe how you would handle the transition of services and responsibility from the existing EARN and Work Ready provider(s) if your proposal is selected, including establishing relationships with EARN and Work Ready clients and program stakeholders, potential employment of existing EARN and Work Ready staff members, and transfer of important data and documentation.
-Selected applicants will be required to fully serve participants already enrolled in the EARN and Work Ready Programs as of July 1, 2021.
-P4W expects that parties involved in a transition will work together to ensure that services to clients are not negatively affected.
-P4W expects the selected applicant to give first consideration in employment to current employees providing services who may be displaced because of this RFP. - 5.
-Budgets Provide two separate budgets, one for EARN and one for Work Ready, including all program-related and administrative costs, using the required budget template provided (See P4W webpage for this RFP).
+The selected applicant(s) must also meet the administrative requirements described in Appendix E. - q.
+Transition plan (if applicable): Should the outcome of this RFP result in a change of contracted agencies currently providing services for the EARN and Work Ready programs, Partner4Work reserves the right to negotiate a transition period during which incoming and outgoing EARN and Work Ready providers work concurrently to ensure a smooth transition and minimize disruptions to clients and employers.
+If you are not currently providing contracted services for the Allegheny County EARN and Work Ready Program, describe how you would handle the transition of services, staff and responsibility from the existing EARN and Work Ready provider(s) if your proposal is selected, including establishing relationships with EARN and Work Ready clients and program stakeholders, potential employment of existing EARN and Work Ready staff members, and transfer of important data and documentation.
+Selected applicants will be required to fully serve participants already enrolled in the EARN and Work Ready Programs as of July 1, 2025.
+Partner4Work expects that parties involved in a transition will work together to ensure that services to clients are not negatively affected.
+Partner4Work expects the selected applicant to give first consideration in employment to current employees providing services who may be displaced because of this RFP. - 5.
+Budgets Provide two separate budgets, one for EARN and one for Work Ready, including all program-related and administrative costs, using the required budget template provided (See Partner4Work webpage for this RFP).
 If you are proposing to deliver EARN and Work Ready services in multiple locations, do not break down your budget according to location; instead, provide total budget amounts that include costs for all locations proposed (breakdown by location to be provided in your budget narrative).
-In constructing your budget, do not include costs that would be covered by the TANF Training Vouchers or transportation benefits described in the Statements of Work located in Appendix A and B. All costs must be allowable according to applicable federal, state and local regulations, including but not limited to the Uniform Guidance and regulations of the funding source, and allocable to the proposed program.
-Effective budgets will enable the proposed program to meet the intent and requirements of the contract, while being realistic, reasonable and prudent, avoiding unnecessary or unusual expenditures.
-See the General Information section of this RFP on Anticipated Award and Program Cost Reimbursement for further information.
-Refer to the appropriate regulations per the funding source in conjunction with the Uniform Guidance to identify disallowed costs.
-Also see Appendix E for further guidance regarding the budget narrative.
+Additionally, Partner4Work leverages relationships and agreements with other system partners to further support EARN and Work Ready participants, outside the scope of contracts with EARN and Work Ready providers.
+Please refer to table below for budget considerations: